Historical Marker Program

 Location: on US-81, three miles north of El Reno

-A pioneer merchant, trader, and explorer, Jesse Chisholm, a mixed-blood Cherokee, established a trail through western Indian Territory before the Civil War.
+A pioneer merchant, trader, and explorer, Jesse Chisholm, a Cherokee, established a trail through western Indian Territory before the Civil War.
 Texas cattlemen used the trail until the late 1880s to move millions of cattle to northern markets.
 The trail ran from Montague County, Texas, to Abilene, Kansas.

 Location: on US-81, two miles north of El Reno